 What is an Atkins Diet Plan?

-The Atkins diet plan gained grounds as a proposition from American cardiologist Dr. Robert Atkins.
-From being a school of thought, it has evolved over the years (about 40 years) to become a practical guide for weight loss.
+The Atkins diet plan gained traction as a proposal from American cardiologist Dr. Robert Atkins at Johns Hopkins Hospital, aiming to create a more palatable and less restrictive dietary treatment for children with behavioral difficulties (1).
+Starting as a concept, it has evolved over the years (around 40 years) to become a weight loss diet.

-The Atkins diet is simply a system of weight loss that requires you to eat food containing high fats and proteins while you avoid food with high-carb (carb stands for carbohydrate).
+The Atkins diet is simply a system of weight loss that requires you to eat food containing high fat and protein while limiting food with high carbohydrates (carbs).

 Atkins Diet Plan Role on Blood Sugar Levels

-After following this diet plan practically, it was conclusively inferred that the persons involved lost weight and had better blood sugar levels.
+After following this diet plan practically, the persons involved lost weight and had better blood sugar levels.

-Although health markers were quite subjective for some users, some had a “good” HDL cholesterol while very few had their “bad” LDL cholesterol raised.
+Although health markers were entirely subjective for some users, some had a “good” HDL cholesterol while very few had their “bad” LDL cholesterol raised.

 The “good” HDL cholesterol is jargon.
 It simply means High-Density Lipoproteins and Cholesterol, which have a detoxifying effect in your bloodstream.

-On the contrary, “bad” LDL simply means Low-Density Lipoprotein, which is a toxic occurrence.
+On the other hand, “bad” LDL stands for Low-Density Lipoprotein, which is toxic.
 Cholesterol builds up in the bloodstream and soon blocks blood passages.

-The body begins to burn fat (as a source of energy) by default because of the absence of glucose (from carbohydrates), which is the first contact of energy for the body.
+The body begins to burn fat (as a source of energy) by default because of the absence of glucose (from carbohydrates), the body’s first contact with energy.

 List of Atkins Diet Meal Plans